 1.Pune Citibank MphasiS Call Center Fraud

-some ex employees of BPO arm of MPhasis Ltd MsourcE, defrauded US Customers of Citi Bank to the tune of RS 1.5 crores has raised concerns of many kinds including the role of "Data Protection".
+Some ex-employees of BPO arm of MPhasiS Ltd MsourcE defrauded US Customers of Citibank to the tune of Rs 1.5 crores.
+It was one of those cyber crime cases that raised concerns of many kinds including the role of "Data Protection".

 The crime was obviously committed using "Unauthorized Access" to the "Electronic Account Space" of the customers.
 It is therefore firmly within the domain of "Cyber Crimes".

 ITA-2000 is versatile enough to accommodate the aspects of crime not covered by ITA-2000 but covered by other statutes since any IPC offence committed with the use of "Electronic Documents" can be considered as a crime with the use of a "Written Documents".
-"Cheating", "Conspiracy", "Breach of Trust" etc are therefore applicable in the above case in addition to section in ITA-2000.
+"Cheating", "Conspiracy", "Breach of Trust", etc. are therefore applicable in the above case in addition to the section in ITA-2000.

-India saw its first cyber crime conviction recently.
-It all began after a complaint was filed by Sony India Private Ltd, which runs a website called www.sony-sambandh.com, targeting Non Resident Indians.
+India saw its first cybercrime conviction in 2013.
+It all began after a complaint was filed by Sony India Private Ltd, which runs a website called www.sony-sambandh.com, targeting Non-Resident Indians.
 The website enables NRIs to send Sony products to their friends and relatives in India after they pay for it online.

 The company undertakes to deliver the products to the concerned recipients.
-In May 2002, someone logged onto the website under the identity of Barbara Campa and ordered a Sony Colour Television set and a cordless head phone.
-She gave her credit card number for payment and requested that the products be delivered to Arif Azim in Noida.
-The payment was duly cleared by the credit card agency and the transaction processed.
+In May 2002, according to the cybercrime case study, someone logged onto the website under the identity of Barbara Campa and ordered a Sony Colour Television set and a cordless headphone.
+She gave her credit card number for payment and requested the products to be delivered to Arif Azim in Noida.
+The payment was duly cleared by the credit card agency, and the transaction was processed.
 After following the relevant procedures of due diligence and checking, the company delivered the items to Arif Azim.

 At the time of delivery, the company took digital photographs showing the delivery being accepted by Arif Azim.
 The transaction closed at that, but after one and a half months the credit card agency informed the company that this was an unauthorized transaction as the real owner had denied having made the purchase.

-The company lodged a complaint for online cheating at the Central Bureau of Investigation which registered a case under Section 418, 419 and 420 of the Indian Penal Code.
-The matter was investigated into and Arif Azim was arrested.
-Investigations revealed that Arif Azim, while working at a call centre in Noida gained access to the credit card number of an American national which he misused on the company's site.
+The company lodged a complaint about online cheating at the Central Bureau of Investigation which registered a case under Section 418, 419 and 420 of the Indian Penal Code.
+The matter was investigated, and Arif Azim was arrested.
+Investigations revealed that Arif Azim while working at a call centre in Noida gained access to the credit card number of an American national which he misused on the company's site.

-The CBI recovered the colour television and the cordless head phone.
-In this matter, the CBI had evidence to prove their case and so the accused admitted his guilt.
-The court convicted Arif Azim under Section 418, 419 and 420 of the Indian Penal Code - this being the first time that a cybercrime has been convicted.
+The CBI recovered the colour television and the cordless headphone, in this one of a kind cyber fraud case.
+In this matter, the CBI had evidence to prove their case, and so the accused admitted his guilt.
+The court convicted Arif Azim under Section 418, 419 and 420 of the Indian Penal Code - this being the first time that cybercrime has been convicted.

 3. The Bank NSP Case

-The Bank NSP case is the one where a management trainee of the bank was engaged to be married.
+One of the leading cybercrime cases is the Bank NSP case is the one where a management trainee of the bank was engaged to be married.
 The couple exchanged many emails using the company computers.
 After some time the two broke up and the girl created fraudulent email ids such as "indianbarassociations" and sent emails to the boy's foreign clients.
-She used the banks computer to do this.
+She used the bank’s computer to do this.
 The boy's company lost a large number of clients and took the bank to court.
 The bank was held liable for the emails sent using the bank's system.

 4. Andhra Pradesh Tax Case

-Dubious tactics of a prominent businessman from Andhra Pradesh was exposed after officials of the department got hold of computers used by the accused person.
-The owner of a plastics firm was arrested and Rs 22 crore cash was recovered from his house by sleuths of the Vigilance Department.
+Dubious tactics of a prominent businessman, from Andhra Pradesh, were exposed after officials of the department got hold of computers, used by the accused in one of the many cyber fraud cases in India.
+The owner of a plastics firm was arrested and Rs 22 crore cash, was recovered from his house by sleuths of the Vigilance Department.
 They sought an explanation from him regarding the unaccounted cash within 10 days.

-The accused person submitted 6,000 vouchers to prove the legitimacy of trade and thought his offence would go undetected but after careful scrutiny of vouchers and contents of his computers it revealed that all of them were made after the raids were conducted.
-It later revealed that the accused was running five businesses under the guise of one company and used fake and computerised vouchers to show sales records and save tax.
+The accused submitted 6,000 vouchers, to prove the legitimacy of trade and thought his offence would go undetected but after careful scrutiny of vouchers and contents of his computers, it was revealed that all of them were made after the raids were conducted.
+It was later revealed that the accused was running five businesses under the guise of one company and used fake and computerised vouchers to show sales records and save tax.

 5.SMC Pneumatics (India) Pvt.
-Ltd. v.
-Jogesh Kwatra
+Ltd. vs. Jogesh Kwatra

-On behalf of the plaintiffs it was contended that the emails sent by the defendant were distinctly obscene, vulgar, abusive, intimidating, humiliating and defamatory in nature.
-Counsel further argued that the aim of sending the said emails was to malign the high reputation of the plaintiffs all over India and the world.
-He further contended that the acts of the defendant in sending the emails had resulted in invasion of legal rights of the plaintiffs.
+On behalf of the plaintiff, it was contended that the emails sent by the defendant were distinctly obscene, vulgar, abusive, intimidating, humiliating and defamatory in nature.
+Counsel further argued that the aim of sending the said emails was to malign the high reputation of the plaintiff all over India and the world.
+He further contended that the acts of the defendant in sending the emails had resulted in an invasion of the legal rights of the plaintiff.

-Further the defendant is under a duty not to send the aforesaid emails.
-It is pertinent to note that after the plaintiff company discovered the said employ could be indulging in the matter of sending abusive emails, the plaintiff terminated the services of the defendant.
+Further, the defendant is under a duty not to send the aforesaid emails.
+It is pertinent to note that after the plaintiff company discovered the said employee could be indulging in the matter of sending abusive emails, the plaintiff terminated the services of the defendant.

-After hearing detailed arguments of Counsel for Plaintiff, Hon'ble Judge of the Delhi High Court passed an ex-parte ad interim injunction observing that a prima facie case had been made out by the plaintiff.
-Consequently, the Delhi High Court restrained the defendant from sending derogatory, defamatory, obscene, vulgar, humiliating and abusive emails either to the plaintiffs or to its sister subsidiaries all over the world including their Managing Directors and their Sales and Marketing departments.
-Further, Hon'ble Judge also restrained the defendant from publishing, transmitting or causing to be published any information in the actual world as also in cyberspace which is derogatory or defamatory or abusive of the plaintiffs.
+After hearing detailed arguments of Counsel for Plaintiff, Hon'ble Judge of the Delhi High Court passed an ex-parte ad interim injunction, observing that a prima facie case had been made out by the plaintiff.
+Consequently, in this cyber fraud case in India, the Delhi High Court restrained the defendant from sending derogatory, defamatory, obscene, vulgar, humiliating and abusive emails, either to the plaintiff or to its sister subsidiaries all over the world, including their Managing Directors and their Sales and Marketing departments.
+Further, Hon'ble Judge also restrained the defendant from publishing, transmitting or causing to be published any information in the actual world, as also in cyberspace, which is derogatory or defamatory or abusive.